 Chameleon users can get a Jupyter Notebook server automatically provisioned for them by logging in to the JupyterHub server managed by Chameleon.
-Use your Chameleon username and password to log in.
 Upon login, you will be redirected to your Jupyter Notebook server.
 If there is not yet a Notebook server allocated for your user, one will be created behind the scenes.
 This can take a few moments.

 When you are logged in, you will land in the JupyterLab application environment.
 For up-to-date documentation about the JupyterLab interface, please see the official JupyterLab documentation.
 You will see a file browser on the left-hand side - this is your working directory.
 It’s yours, so feel free to create and delete files as you see fit.
 Your working directory is initially populated with a few examples to help you get started, such as an example Notebook.
 Files that you save here will be persisted even if your server is torn down; the next time you log in the data will be restored.
 You should consider the rest of your server environment ephemeral, as updates to the Jupyter interface can cause your server to be re-built.

 Jupyter Notebooks do not deal well with large files, and you should avoid trying to edit large files in the interface as it can cause instability, slowness, or even crashes.
 If you need to deal with large files it is best to process them on a dedicated processing node, such as a baremetal node provisioned as part of your experiment.